avimuks/Project-528/README.md

 **Step 3.3:** Enter the Hadoop user account and password.
 The default user name is admin; the password is what you entered while provisioning the cluster. available (here 528analysis)

+ **Step 3.4:** Navigate to File Browser in order to view the uploaded file.

 [Fig.5 Azure HDInsight File Browser](https://github.com/avimuks/Project-528/blob/master/images/azure%20HDInsight%20file%20browser.jpg)